BYU men’s volleyball beats UC Santa Barbara, remains unbeaten at home

 It marks just the second time this season that the Cougars have needed more than three sets to earn a victory at home.

 The series has been dominated by the home squad over the last five years, and BYU continued that trend.
-The Cougars’ lone loss Friday came in the first game, the night ending in set scores of 22-25, 25-19, 25-23, 25-20.
+The Cougars’ lone loss Friday came in the first game, the night ending in set scores of 22-25, 25-19, 25-23 and 25-20.

 BYU entered the match ranked No. 10 for the school’s highest ranking this season.
 On the floor, the Cougars impressed, proving the poll right.